Stocks Over the Long Run

 - Standard and Poors 500 (S&P 500):

 The S&P 500 is a much better measure of total stock market movement since it includes about 500 of the largest companies in the U.S. (compared to 30 for the DJIA), is a value-weighted index (so it tracks the true market value of companies and not their stock prices), and it covers all sectors of the economy (unlike the technology-heavy NASDAQ).
-The roughly 500 companies that are in this index are collectively worth about $19.3 Trillion (as of October 31, 2016), or roughly 80 percent of all the value of public stocks in the U.S.
+The roughly 500 companies that are in this index are collectively worth over $25 trillion (as of April 2020), or roughly 80% of all the value of public stocks in the U.S.

 Within the S&P 500 are 11 general categories of the economy under which every company falls.
 By looking at each sector’s weight in the S&P 500 index we can get a sense of what type of companies drive the U.S. economy.
 The companies you own shares of stock in should resemble these proportions since you want to be diversified across all sectors of the economy.
 That way if one type of industry performs poorly (but others perform well) then your stocks won’t be focused on the losing sector.

-- Information Technology (23.8 percent): Being the largest component of the S&P 500 index shows how powerful a part technology firms has become in our economy.
-But in the early 1990’s this sector had only about a 5 percent weighting on the index!
-During the technology bubble days of 1999-2000 this sector reached upwards of 30 percent of the index when technology firms were priced very unreasonably at the onset of the internet era.
+- Information Technology (25.7%): Being the largest component of the S&P 500 index shows how powerful a part technology firms has become in our economy.
+But in the early 1990’s this sector had only about a 5% weighting on the index!
+During the technology bubble days of 1999-2000 this sector reached upwards of 30% of the index when technology firms were priced very unreasonably at the onset of the internet era.
 Companies in this sector range from software makers, hardware manufacturers, internet services firms, semiconductor makers, data storage firms, and many other technology service firms.
 These firms have seen remarkable growth in a relatively short time, and will likely continue to do so due to the continued improvements in technology.

-- Health Care (13.8 percent): Health care leads a group of three sectors whose importance to this index (and thus also our economy) are very similar.
+- Health Care (15.4%): Health care continues to be a sector of major importance to this index (and thus also our economy).
 The uncertainty of health care legislation and further reforms will likely persist, but these firms will continue to benefit from a growing population of old-folks in our country and around the world.
 Drug companies continue to invest in research and development of new medicines to replace their drugs that may be losing patent protection in the years ahead.

 Companies in this sector range from drug researchers and manufacturers, medical device makers, biotechnology firms, health insurers, and hospital operators.

-- Consumer Discretionary (12.2 percent): This sector feeds off of one of America’s greatest strengths – our ability to buy crap we don’t need.
+- Consumer Discretionary (10.5%): This sector feeds off of one of America’s greatest strengths – our ability to buy crap we don’t need.
 Discretionary items contrast to staple items in that they are our purchases of items that we don’t need on a daily basis but that we like to have.
-This sector is also extremely mature and competitive and includes auto-makers, retailers, restaurants, and media firms.
+This sector is also extremely mature and competitive and includes auto-makers, retailers and restaurants.
 Companies in this sector are more susceptible to swings in the economy since when Americans lose their jobs or their income’s fall then they will likely forgo their $5 daily latte at Starbucks before they discontinue their staple purchases like milk and toilet paper.

-- Industrials (10.3 percent): This sector may be easiest described by those firms that make heavy equipment, their suppliers, and the firms that move these goods.
+- Industrials (7.9%): This sector may be easiest described by those firms that make heavy equipment, their suppliers, and the firms that move these goods.
 Examples would include defense companies, construction equipment makers, engine makers, residential homemakers, and shipping and railroad companies.
-The industrial and manufacturing sector has been on a steady decline in terms of overall importance to our economy over the past 30+ years with advances in technology and outsourcing, but the share of manufacturing’s importance to the U.S. economy has grown coming out of the recession as it has become relatively cheaper to make products in the U.S. instead of overseas.
-Many of these firms in the U.S. are old and have unionized workforces which can be unfavorable for stock investors due to their ability to negotiate high labor costs.
+The industrial and manufacturing sector has been on a steady decline in terms of overall importance to our economy over the past 30+ years with advances in technology and outsourcing, but the share of manufacturing’s importance to the U.S. economy has grown coming out of the 2008 recession as it has become relatively cheaper to make products in the U.S. instead of overseas.